sergioisidoro/honey-swarm/readme.md

 # The vision
 You can build an entire productivity and startup stack in a few minutes and under 50Eur/month, with a few VPS on DigitalOcean / Hetzner, etc. Services are self hosted, privacy aware, secure, and compliant with most data storage regulations.

+## Features
+- Setup python, ansible and SSH users with Public key for all nodes
+- Setup basic ufw and fail2ban with a reasonable set of rules for web deployments
+- Setup Docker + Docker swarm with multiple nodes
+- Portainer agent + Traefik for management of the stack
+- A set of Portainer apps with Traefik routes.
+  - analytics
+  - gitlab runner
+  - mastodon social media

-### We are built on the shoulders of Giants!
+## We are built on the shoulders of Giants!
 This is heavily inspired and a lot of things replicated from [TADS Boilerplate project](https://github.com/thomvaill/tads-boilerplate), [swarmlet](https://swarmlet.dev/) and other projects like Dokku, and CapRover.
-Anf

 ## Important notes
 - `public-network` is the network all services need to be if you want them public so Traefik can find them.